johnnyshelby123/Meteor-Reloaded/README.md

   - **Bouncy Boots** – makes blocks/entities bouncy (configurable with slider)
   - **GODMODE** - automatically splashes health pots when your health gets too low (configurable)
   - **SAVE DEATH** - automatically copies coords of death spot to clipboard
+  - **Stay Behind** - locks you behind a target so you can hit them when they cant hit you

 ## New Commands